smallrye/smallrye-mutiny-vertx-bindings/docs/api-translation.md

 ## Vert.x and asynchronous operation methods

 Vert.x is a toolkit that simplifies asynchronous I/O programming.
-The Vert.x APIs rely on simple conventions to denote methods doing asynchronous operations, as in:
+The Vert.x APIs rely on simple conventions to denote methods doing asynchronous operations:

+1. methods that accept a _callback_ as a last parameter, and
+2. methods that return a Vert.x `Future`.

+Vert.x has historically relied on callbacks, as in:

 ```java
 public void someOperation(Foo a, Bar b, Baz c, Handler<AsyncResult<T>> handler) {